mdn/content/files/en-us/web/api/pointer_events/index.md

 Pointer events have ten event types, seven of which have similar semantics to their mouse event counterparts (`down`, `up`, `move`, `over`, `out`, `enter`, and `leave`).

-Below is a short description of each event type and its associated {{domxref("GlobalEventHandlers","Global Event Handler")}}.
+Below is a short description of each event type.

 | Event | Description |
 | ----- | ----------- |